 2.3 Standards for Financial Management Systems

 All recipients and subrecipients are required to establish and maintain adequate accounting systems and financial records and to accurately account for funds awarded to them.
-As a recipient, you must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
-You should keep detailed accounting records and documentation to track all of the following information:
+Recipients must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
+Keep detailed accounting records and documentation to track all of the following information:

 - Federal funds awarded